 Our contract is short and to the point.
 In general it releases us from liabilities except those arising from our own negligence or willful misconduct.
-We do carry insurance and are bonded.
-It also covers what would happen should a dog we are working with becomes aggressive toward us over the course of a pet sit.
+We have insurance through Pet Sitters Associates.
+It also covers what would happen should a pet we are working with becomes aggressive toward us over the course of a pet sit.
 Lastly, it gives permission for us to be in your home and that the form has been completed with best possible information.

 We also have a Veterinary Medical Care Release Form that can be completed.
 It outlines how we should proceed in a medical emergency.
 While this form can be important, even more significantly we would suggest contacting your veterinarian’s office and informing them of your plans, that we are caring for your pets, and also coming to an understanding regarding payment for services.
 While unforeseen emergencies can happen any time, it becomes even more important to plan ahead if you will be traveling overseas or for a lengthy period of time.